6 Health Cliches Re-envisioned

 New slogan: Move your body often, challenge yourself -but most importantly marvel in what your body is capable of doing.

 What are some of your most irritating health, fitness or motivational platitudes or quotes?
+Grab these 11 super positive Food and body affirmations instead!

 Want great content like this along with recipes, health information, freebies, cheat sheets, giveaways and more?
 Join my mailing list today and become part of the Wellness Warriors Tribe!